lightchain-protocol/lcai-smart-contract/README.md

 ### Access Controls

 - Governor contract controls timelock proposer/executor roles
-- ManualVotesStrategy owner can update voting power
+- PresaleVotingPower owner can update voting power
 - Multi-sig recommended for production admin functions

 ## 🤝 What You Can Do With This System